serverpod/serverpod_docs/docs/01-get-started.md

 ```

 ### Working with endpoints
 Endpoints are the connection points to the server from the client.
 With Serverpod, you add methods to your endpoint, and your client code will be generated.
 For the code to be generated, you need to place your endpoint in the `lib/src/endpoints` directory of your server.
 Your endpoint should extend the `Endpoint` class.
-For methods to be generated, they need to return a typed `Future`, and its first argument should be a `Session` object.
+For methods to be generated, they need to return a typed `Future`, and its first parameter should be a `Session` object.
 The `Session` object holds information about the call being made and provides access to the database.

 ```dart
 import 'package:serverpod/serverpod.dart';